microsoft/llmops-workshop/labs/performance/docs/AOAI_BENCH_TOOL.md

 ##### Test Scenario

-This test scenario involves running a load load test on an Azure OpenAI model deployment using the AOAI Benchmarking tool.
-The test mimics a situation where 100 requests are sent every minute, following a custom shape profile.
+This test scenario involves running a load test on an Azure OpenAI model deployment using the AOAI Benchmarking tool.
+Initially, the test mimics a situation where 4 requests are sent every minute, following a custom shape profile.
+Subsequently, we increase the number of requests per minute to 50.

-Each request will contain 5000 context tokens and will generate a maximum of 200 tokens.
+Each request will contain 4500 context tokens and will generate a maximum of 500 tokens.
 No retries will be made for failed requests.
 The test runs for a total of 180 seconds (3 minutes).

 While this guide presents a simple scenario, you're encouraged to experiment with the parameters to simulate and test different scenarios after the initial run.